fossas/fossa-cli/docs/references/strategies/languages/nodejs/pnpm.md

 * Peer dependencies will be included in the analysis (they are treated like any other dependency).
 * Pnpm workspaces are supported.
 * Development dependencies (`dev: true`) are ignored by default from analysis.
 To include them in the analysis, execute CLI with `--include-unused` flag e.g. `fossa analyze --include-unused`.
+* Optional dependencies are included in the analysis by default.
+They can be ignored in FOSSA UI.

 # F.A.Q

-### How do I *only perform analysis* for the pmpm?
+### How do I perform analysis only for pnpm projects?

 You can explicitly specify an analysis target in `.fossa.yml` file.
-The example below will exclude all analysis targets except for the pnpm.
+The example below will exclude all analysis targets except for pnpm.

 ```yaml
 # .fossa.yml